Apocalypse Jacket. Built to withstand black lava, flash fires and chemical erosion. Zombies will hate it.

 Swipe to see more

 The end of the world is near

-From Noah’s Ark to Rick Grimes in The Walking Dead, via HG Wells, Sean of the Dead and World War Z, we’ve been telling stories about a post-apocalyptic future for a long time.
+From Noah’s Ark to Rick Grimes in The Walking Dead, via HG Wells, Shaun of the Dead and World War Z, we’ve been telling stories about a post-apocalyptic future for a long time.
 Now scientists are getting involved too.
 Oxford University has founded its Future of Humanity Institute to explore worldwide catastrophic risk.
 The Johns Hopkins Center for Health Security has started work on how to reduce the consequences of a global cataclysm.
 And in 2021 the CDC (Centers for Disease Control and Prevention) published ‘Preparedness 101: Zombie Apocalypse.’

 A zombie apocalypse is just one option